roryogorman/Crafts-by-Ainhoa/README.md

             * Clicking on 'Shop' should result in the user remaining on this page.
 Test Successful.
     - Join/Sign In Button: Currently a white colour, this shade should darken when the mouse hovers over it.
 Test Successful.
             * Clicking on this button should invite the user to enter their email address and password via a form.
 Test Successful.
-            * Failure to add in email address in correct format should result in a fail message - TBA
     - Mobile devices:
+            * On small devices, the links to the other pages in the site are collapsed into a 'hamburger' menu, for real estate purposes.
+Test Successful.

+#### Customer Reviews:
+    - The user should be able to leave a review of the site, products, etc, via the 'Leave Review' button.
+            * Clicking the 'Leave Review' button should bring up a form, inviting the user to give their name/location & feecback.
+Test Successful.

 #### Order Form:
     - The user should be able to enter their details of the various sections on the form.
 Test Successful.
     - The user email address should be in the standard address format.
 If not, an alert message should appear.
 Test Successful.
-    - Mobile Devices:

 #### Footer Section:
     - Contact Details:
             * Phone contact no. & email address should appear on the left side.
 Test Successful.
     - Join/Sign In Button: Currently a white colour, this shade should darken when the mouse hovers over it.
 Test Successful.
             * Clicking on this button should invite the user to enter their email address and password via a form.
 Test Successful.
-            * Failure to add in email address in correct format should result in a fail message - TBA
     - Social Media Links:
             * The icons for each social media link should darken as the mouse hovers over it.
 Test Successful.
             * Clicking on Facebook icon should bring the user to the Facebook page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Facebook's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Twitter page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Twitter's Home Page).
+            * Clicking on Twitter icon should bring the user to the Twitter page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Twitter's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Instagram page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Instagram's Home Page).
+            * Clicking on Instagram icon should bring the user to the Instagram page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Instagram's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Pinterest page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Pinterest's Home Page).
+            * Clicking on Pinterest icon should bring the user to the Pinterest page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Pinterest's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Ravelry page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Ravelry's Home Page).
+            * Clicking on Ravelry icon should bring the user to the Ravelry page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Ravelry's Home Page).
 Test Successful.
     - Mobile Devices:
+            * On small devices, the 'Subscribe' section is not displayed for real estate purposes.
+Test successful.

 ### Testing of User Stories:
 #### First Time Users